• Map Reading

-The Scots origins of place names in Britain
+The scots origins of place names in britain

 Find the original meanings of British place names that use Scots source words with this extensive list of terms, along with pronunciation.